 Note - in Substantial Amendment 1, approved by HUD February 28, 2019, the maximum award caps increased to reflect the increase in costs of construction with respect to labor and materials on the Island.
 The maximum award for housing rehabilitation in place is \$60,000 in construction and/or hard costs per unit.
 The maximum award for relocation or reconstruction is \$185,000 in construction and/or hard costs per unit.
 In elevation cases, the maximum award is \$185,000 for reconstruction plus the elevation cost (which is estimated to \$75,000).
-However, additional costs in excess of the caps are permissible and may account for demolition and environmental abatement, unique site-specific costs such as plots of land whose size obligate the construction of a two-story unit or construction of accessways (driveways or walkways) with lengths in excess of minimum setbacks established by regulations, or utility connection costs.
+However, additional costs in excess of the caps are permissible and may account for demolition and environmental abatement, unique site-specific costs such as plots of land whose size obligate the construction of a two-story unit or construction costs.
 Temporary relocation assistance may be available for applicants while program sponsored construction is underway, or on a case by case basis as determined by the R3 Program.
+Exceptions to the caps may be considered on a case by case basis in accordance with policies and procedures.
+Exceptions to the caps may be considered on a case by case basis in accordance with policies and procedures.
 Exceptions to the caps may be considered on a case by case basis in accordance with policies and procedures.
 Exceptions to the caps may also consider necessary accessibility features or historic preservation.
 PRDOH will work with the Permit Management Office (OGPe for its Spanish acronym) to establish a streamlined permitting process for the Disaster Recovery Program.